emqx/emqx-docs/en_US/observability/open-telemetry/traces.md

    docker compose -f docker-compose-otel-trace.yaml up
    ```

-4. After starting, the OpenTelemetry Collector listens on the default gRPCport (4317) on the host machine and Jaeger WEB UI can be accessed at http://localhost:16686.
+4. After starting, the OpenTelemetry Collector listens on the default gRPC port (4317) on the host machine and Jaeger WEB UI can be accessed at http://localhost:16686.

 ## Enable OpenTelemetry Tracing in EMQX